 - Follow-up Information: The institution and/or principal investigator will assist Pfizer in investigating any SAE and will provide any follow-up information reasonably requested by Pfizer.

 - Regulatory Reporting: Reporting an SAE to Pfizer does not relieve the institution and/or principal investigator of the responsibility for reporting it to the FDA or local regulatory authority, as required. (top)

 Can an exception be made for certain applicants regarding the eligibility criteria to the ASPIRE HEMOPHILIA Research awards?

-The eligibility requirements have been carefully designed to attract appropriate candidates.
-In keeping with the purpose and intention of the ASPIRE awards, applicants must meet all the criteria in order to be considered for an award.
+In keeping with the mission and intention of the ASPIRE awards, applicants must meet all the criteria in order to be considered for an award.
 Submissions outside these parameters will not be considered. (top)

 What is the ultimate expectation of projects that receive funding through the ASPIRE HEMOPHILIA Research Awards Program?

 Projects are expected to yield results that will advance the medical knowledge of Hemophilia A or Hemophilia B. It is expected that results will be presented at scientific meetings and published in peer-reviewed journals. (top)

 I’m still not sure if my proposed research topic meets the criteria, how can I find out?